Dhërmi: History

+On the request of Himariots to the Pope of Rome, a new Basilian mission to Albania was launched in 1693.
+Among the missionaries were Nico Catalano, who in Albania had already been titled Archbishop of Durrës, and Basilian monk Filoteo Zassi, from the Arbëreshë town of Mezzojuso.
+They departed by the end of January 1693, and firstly stopped in Dhërmi, where they found a deteriorated spiritual state of the people, with pressures firstly from the Ottomans, and secondly from the Greek bishops who, as reported by Catalano, "were making of God's house a house of traffic, of affairs and of sacrilegious trade".
+Catalano opened a school in the Himarë region, raised in the village of Dhërmi, where more than eighty students, both Christian and Muslim, were registered from the adjacent villages.
+Catalano taught Christian spirit and morals, as well as farming techniques and other professions.
+Catalano was particularly careful in teaching and preaching in the Albanian language, since he considered it to be the most effective method to counter the diffusion of Islam.
+The Archbishop stayed in the Himarë region visiting the peoples of local villages, until in Vuno he fell ill, and he died on June 3, 1694.
+He was buried at the Church of St. Athanasius in Dhërmi.

+The initiative by the Catholic missionaries finally failed since the locals didn't show any interest and the recruitment of student was unsuccessful.
+The Italian missionary Giuseppe Schirò wrote in 1722 that Dhërmi was inhabited by Greeks.

 On November 5, 1912, when the nearby town of Himara was controlled by the Greek forces of the local major Spyros Spyromilios, armed groups from Dhermi declared that they were prepared to assist his movement for the incorporation of the rest of the region into Greece.

 In 2015 the demolition of the local church of St. Athanasius by the state authorities caused a storm of reactions between the Albanian Orthodox Church and the Albanian Government as well as sparked tensions between the municipality of Himarë and both the local Albanian and ethnic Greek orthodox communities.
 Three years later the church was being reconstructed.
 It was second demolition of the specific religious monument by the state authorities, the first having taken place during the era of the People's Republic of Albania, but at the time the church was rebuilt by the local Orthodox Church after the restoration of Democracy in the country (1991).

 As of 2018, Dhërmi has been hosting many music festivals, making it a popular tourist destination.